zbateson/mail-mime-parser/README.md

 MailMimeParser requires PHP 5.4 or newer.
 Tested on PHP 5.4, 5.5, 5.6, 7, 7.1, 7.2, 7.3, 7.4 and 8.0 on travis.

-Please note: hhvm support has been dropped as it no longer supports 'php' as of version 4.
-Previous versions of hhvm may still work, but are no longer supported.

 ## Usage

 ```php